The set of solutions of random XORSAT formulae: Proof of Theorem 2

-Since $\Ev_1$ holds for $\GP$ \whp, and since $G'$ is peelable with probability uniformly bounded away from zero, it follows that the same bound on the sparsity holds for $\GP$ as well.
-In other words, \whp, we have that
+Since $\Ev_1$ holds for $\GP$ w.h.p., and since $G'$ is peelable with probability uniformly bounded away from zero, it follows that the same bound on the sparsity holds for $\GP$ as well.
+In other words, w.h.p., we have that

 Here, $\VPstar$ is the set of super-nodes resulting from the collapse of $\GP$.
-Finally, using Lemma \ref{lemma:BasicConstruction}, we deduce that the second set of basis vectors obtained from this construction is $s$-sparse for $s = (\log n)^{\const}$.
+Finally, using Lemma~\ref{lemmabasic}, we deduce that the second set of basis vectors obtained from this construction is $s$-sparse for $s = (\log n)^{\const}$.